-Every child in Years 1-6 is given access to an on-line learning resource called Mathletics.
+Every child in Years 1-6 is given access to an on-line learning resource called Mathletics for completion of class and homework tasks.
 On this engaging website children can practice times tables, reinforce new learning from their maths lessons or challenge other students from around the world.
 Children earn points which lead to weakly certificates.

 Visit the Mathletics website

 We cannot succeed in delivering outstanding mathematics learning without the support and engagement of parents.
 Meetings for parents in each year group, explaining the Mathematics Curriculum and Mathematics Mastery are held in September.
-In Year 2 parents are involved in termly maths workshops with their children.
-This has been a great success and as a result, is being rolled out across the school.
-Children in Year 1 are being encouraged to record maths that they do at home and a maths library is to be set up.
+Children in Year 1 are encouraged to record maths that they do at home and a maths library enables the children to borrow games weekly to play at home with family members.
 Children in all year groups receive weekly mathematics homework and we encourage parents to help their children with this as well as with their times tables practice.